gold star for USAHOF

 The Not in Hall of Committee.

-Glen Harmon played all none of his NHL seasons with the Montreal Canadiens where he assisted the Habs in winning the Stanley Cup in 1944 and 1946.
+Glen Harmon played all nine of his NHL seasons with the Montreal Canadiens where he assisted the Habs in winning the Stanley Cup in 1944 and 1946.
 Harmon was a very efficient player who twice was named a Second Team All-Star but in terms of a modern look he more…

 Swedish blueliner Fredrik Olausson proved to be excellent on the offence rush especially on the power play through his career.
 A Winnipeg Jet for the first eight seasons of his NHL career, Olausson would reach 50 Points four times and would hit that mark much later in his career with…